shimaore/tough-rate/middleware/README.md

     @respond      Respond with a (numeric) error code; the route-set is cleared and finalised.
     @finalized()  Indicates whether the route-set has been finalized.

-    @set          Set a parameter
-    @unset        Unset a parameter, shortcut for `@set name, null`
-    @export       Export a parameter

     @on           How to handle specific error codes (upon call attempts); the callback receives the gateway description.